hanmaochan/scaleSDK/README.md

-# scale SDK and Demo
+# Ble scale SDK and Demo